cpjobling/EG-247-Resources/portfolio/lab7/README.md

 ### Part 8

 Copy the script `exp_fseries.m` and save it as `ex19_2.m`.
 Change the copy so that it computes and plots the exponential Fourier series for the full-wave rectified sinusoidal waveform (**Note**: f(t) = abs(sin(t)) (Section 7.4.5 in the textbook).

+## Lab Exercise 20: Review and Change the Code.

+### Part 9

+Examine the code for the `FourierSeries` function that is defined in `FourierSeries.m`.
+Can you adapt it so that the user can define the range of the Fourier Series integral?
+If you succeed, use the modified function to compute the Fourier series of the triangular wave form by exploiting half-wave symmetry.
+Save the script that does this as `ex20_1.m`.

+### Part 10

+Examine the code that is defined in `TrigFourierSeries`.
+Note that it calls `FourierSeries` then computes `ak` and `bk` from the `Ck` coefficents.
+Why did I do that do you think?

+If you made the suggested change to `FourierSeries`, provide compatible changes to your copy of `TrigFourierSeries`.
+Test it on the half-wave rectified sinewave.
+Save the resulting calling script as `ex20_2.m`.